OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### FreezeColumnsByActiveCell { #Client_FreezeColumnsByActiveCell }

-Freezes the leftmost columns from grid, considering the active cell.
+Freezes the leftmost columns from the grid, considering the active cell.

 **Inputs**